Top 10 Dream Theater Songs

 # 10 – Pull Me Under

-We start out our Top 10 Dream Theater songs list with one of the band’s most popular songs.
-The great track “Pull Me Under,” was released on the band’s Images and Words album.
+We start our Top 10 Dream Theater songs list with one of the band’s most popular songs.
+The excellent track “Pull Me Under” was released on the band’s Images and Words album.
 The record was released in 1992.
 It was the band’s second album.
-“Pull Me Under,” was the album’s opening track.
-The album featured James LaBrie on lead vocals, John Petrucci on guitar, Kevin Moore on keyboards, Mike Portnoy on drums and John Myung on bass.
+“Pull Me Under” was the album’s opening track.
+The album featured James LaBrie on lead vocals, John Petrucci on guitar, Kevin Moore on keyboards, Mike Portnoy on drums, and John Myung on bass.

 # 9 – Octavarium

-The suite “Octavarium,” was the closing group of tracks on the band’s album Octavarium.
+The suite “Octavarium” was the closing group of tracks on the band’s album Octavarium.
 The record was released in 2002.
-This one just gives us chills.
-The Octavarium. album featured James LaBrie on lead vocals, John Petrucci on guitar, Jordan Rudess on keyboards, Mike Portnoy on drums and John Myung on bass.
+This one gives us chills.
+The Octavarium.
+The album featured James LaBrie on lead vocals, John Petrucci on guitar, Jordan Rudess on keyboards, Mike Portnoy on drums, and John Myung on bass.
 The band released this album after touring with the legendary Progressive Rock band Yes.

 # 8 – The Astonishing

-In 2016, Dream Theater released a concept album that was simply a completely masterful work of art.
+In 2016, Dream Theater released a concept album that was simply an utterly masterful work of art.
 We understand that this is a top 10 songs list, but in our number eight position, we nominate the entire album because every piece of music on the record is part of a whole work.
-This one brought me back to the 1970’s.
-Thank You Dream Theater.
-Below is just a snippet from the album.
-Please go out and buy this CD.
-Support the band so that they continue to make a living releasing great music.
+This one brought me back to the 1970s.
+Thank You, Dream Theater.

 # 7 – Peruvian Skies

 The song’s great Metallica sounding opening greets the listener with musical clues that this one is going to be sweet.
-Nothing like a great moody power ballad to enlighten the senses.
-“Peruvian Skies,” was released on the band’s Falling Into Infinity album.
+Nothing like a tremendous moody power ballad to enlighten the senses.
+“Peruvian Skies” was released on the band’s Falling Into Infinity album.
 The record was released in 1997.

 # 6 – Illumination Theory